45 Pages Posted: 22 Aug 2011 Last revised: 30 Apr 2017

-Can compulsory voting induce lasting changes in citizens' voting habits?
-We study the long-term and spillover effects of a severely sanctioned and long-standing compulsory voting law in the Swiss canton of Vaud (1900-1970).
-Our findings suggest that compulsory voting strongly increases turnout in federal referendums by about 30 percentage points.
-However, this effect returns to zero quickly after voting is no longer compulsory.
-Moreover, we find only minor spillover effects on related forms of political participation.
-These spillover effects are limited to referendums that were concurrent with referendums for which voting was compulsory.
-These results question habit formation arguments in the context of compulsory voting laws.
-Instead, our findings are consistent with a rationalist model of political participation in which individuals quickly adapt to changes in the costs of non-voting.
+Can electoral institutions induce lasting changes in citizens' voting habits?
+We study the long-term and spillover effects of compulsory voting in the Swiss canton of Vaud (1900--1970) and find that this intervention increases turnout in federal referendums by 30 percentage points.
+However, despite its magnitude, the effect returns to zero quickly after voting is no longer compulsory.
+We find minor spillover effects on related forms of political participation that also vanish immediately after compulsory voting has been abolished.
+Overall, these results question habit formation arguments in the context of compulsory voting.
+They are consistent with a more parsimonious theory in which individuals quickly adapt to externally imposed changes in the costs of non-voting.

 JEL Classification: H41, P16, D72